 Things to Keep in Mind When It Comes to Your Water Heater

-Your hot water heater is probably the most underappreciated system in your home.
-Really – without a water heater, you don’t have any of the following:
+Your hot water heater is probably the most underappreciated machine in your home.
+Seriously – without a water heater, you couldn’t have any of these luxuries:

 • Steamy showers